A smiling man with glasses and short curly hair giving a presentation at an event with a LINKWEST banner in the foreground.

 Prevent Death By PowerPoint

-Cognitive science shows us that training doesn’t have to be boring.
-We learn best when we are engaged and delighted (yes, even for introverts and sceptics).
+Cognitive science shows us that training can’t afford to be boring.
+Behaviour shifts when people are engaged, delighted, and challenged (yes, even introverts and sceptics).
+We don’t need information, we need transformation.

-It’s time to close our laptops, get off our arses, purge the PowerPoint and burn the Post-Its.
+It’s time to close our laptops, get off our butts, delete the PowerPoint and burn the Post-Its.

 Break boredom and bring work to life (and life to work)